Too Hot (Kool & the Gang song): Coolio version

 In 1995, American rapper Coolio covered the song for his second studio album, Gangsta's Paradise (1995).
+It was released in October 1995 by Tommy Boy Records as the second single from the album.
 Major parts of the original were retained, but supplemented by independent rap passages.
-In the rap passages he also addresses the disease HIV/AIDS.
+In the rap passages he also addresses the issue of the ongoing AIDS crisis.
+The accompanying music video for "Too Hot" was directed by David Nelson.